 - Episode Slug: this is the URL for your episode if you use a Captivate-powered website for your show.
 This will auto-complete with your SEO Title, but you can change it to your own preference.

-And that's it!
-You're ready to hit that publish button, safe in the knowledge that your show notes are on point, your SEO is ready to drive listeners to your show, and your new episode is looking and sounding the best it can!
+That's it!
+You're ready to publish your episode, safe in the knowledge that your show notes are on point, your SEO is ready to drive listeners to your show, and your new episode is looking and sounding the best it can!

 Recommended Reading: Podcast Analytics with Captivate - Overview